 Moreover, I switch the mayonnaise with sour cream or Greek yogurt, so this recipe will become lighter and healthier.

-When the temperature starts to drop, you know it’s time to make some soups.
-And this baked potato soup is even tastier than you could imagine.
-All the baked potatoes with tons of cheese, that’s what I call heaven.
+When the temperature drops, you know it’s time to create potato soup with your crockpot or regular pots.
+But if you have some leftover baked potatoes, use them for your soup.
+It’ll be tastier than you could imagine.
+Baked potatoes with tons of cheese, that’s my heaven.

 I usually use shredded cheddar cheese, but any sharp cheese will do.
 And then, the most crucial part of this soup is loading it with various ingredients: bacon, cheese, sour cream, and green onions.
 Nothing can be more comforting than this dish.